-The Indonesia-South Korea New Southern Policy Young Professionals Lab is a two-day program initiated by the Foreign Policy Community of Indonesia (FPCI) in collaboration with the Korea Foundation.
-The Young Professionals Lab serves as a platform for aspiring professionals to develop a deeper knowledge of the New Southern Policy, engage with policymakers and practitioners, delve into problems and formulate solutions for the betterment of Indonesia-South Korean affairs.
+The Indonesia-Korea New Southern Policy Young Professionals Lab is a two-day program initiated by the Foreign Policy Community of Indonesia (FPCI) in collaboration with the Korea Foundation.
+The Lab serves as a platform for aspiring professionals to develop a deeper knowledge of the New Southern Policy, engage with policymakers and practitioners, delve into problems and formulate solutions for the betterment of Indonesia-Korean affairs.

-Thank you for visiting the website of the Indonesia-South Korea New Southern Policy Young Professionals Lab.
+Thank you for visiting the website of the Indonesia-Korea New Southern Policy Young Professionals Lab.

-I am pleased that Foreign Policy Community of Indonesia (FPCI) – which is the largest foreign policy organization in Indonesia – is collaborating with the Korea Foundation (KF) – the sole institution mandated to conduct South Korea’s public diplomacy – to organize Indonesia-South Korea New Southern Policy Young Professionals Lab.
-This program is aimed to gather fresh ideas and perspectives from Indonesia’s young professionals from various field and serves as platform to engage Indonesia’s and South Korea’s policymakers.
+I am pleased that Foreign Policy Community of Indonesia (FPCI) – which is the largest foreign policy organization in Indonesia – is collaborating with the Korea Foundation (KF) – the institution mandated to conduct Republic of Korea’s public diplomacy – to organize Indonesia-Korea New Southern Policy Young Professionals Lab.
+This program is aimed to gather fresh ideas and perspectives from Indonesia’s young professionals from various field and serves as platform to engage Indonesia’s and Republic of Korea’s policymakers.

-I look forward to seeing you at Indonesia-South Korea New Southern Policy Young Professionals Lab on May, 2021.
+I look forward to seeing you at Indonesia-Korea New Southern Policy Young Professionals Lab on May, 2021.

 Dr. Dino Patti Djalal,